Loading...

 MBA Consulting

-An MBA prepares you well for a career in consulting, and considering consulting is one of the most popular MBA careers, specializations in consulting are extremely in demand.
+An MBA prepares you well for a career in consulting, and considering consulting is one of the most popular MBA careers, specializations in consulting are in high demand.

 By learning to work and lead diverse teams, develop your communication and presentation abilities, and gain an understanding of how a business works from top to bottom, you're tailor-made for the industry by the time you graduate.

-A typical MBA consulting specialization will develop your people skills, business case cracking ability, and knowledge on how to overcome a variety of business challenges.
+A typical MBA consulting specialization will develop your people skills, business case-cracking ability, and knowledge of how to overcome a variety of business challenges.
 There will also be ample opportunities to deliver presentations and practice public speaking.

 All MBA programs prepare you well for a career in consulting.
 However, some schools do offer specialized consulting tracks.
 The University of Rochester's Simon Business School offers a STEM-designated MBA with a specialized consulting track, and the University of Alberta's Alberta Business School offers a Strategy & Consulting Career Track.